 Whatever methods you use, a first pass should be focused and speedy, Fry says, and within a couple of hours should rule out between 70-80 percent of the applicants.
 Fry suggests that you take more time to find qualified candidates during your second pass of reviewing resumes.

 In fact, he notes that during this process some employers may even want to narrow their job description prerequisites.
 “In this environment I would take every requirement you have and add a little to it,” he explains.
 “If you said applicants need to have three years of experience, look for those with four years or more.
 And start eliminating people — at least initially — who only have three.”

 Whether you’re just writing up your job description, making the last cuts from the resume pile, or going through the actual interviews, Fry says that to find qualified candidates, the untrained hirer’s mantra should remain the same.

 “The less experienced you are, the more disciplined you need to be,” he says.
 “Because the people who aren’t used to buzzing through resumes and take forever just to narrow a pile of 500 down to 200, those are the same people who spend an hour-and-a-half during interviews telling candidates about themselves, how great they are, how great the company is and never ask a question.
 And then they wonder why they can never hire anyone.”

-Writing an accurate job description and sorting through resumes strategically are crucial for finding qualified candidates.
-But ensuring you hire the right person for the job entails so much more.
-Learn additional ways to improve your recruitment process by signing up for Monster Hiring Solutions, where you’ll receive expert recruiting advice, the latest hiring trends, and more.
+Writing an accurate job description and sorting through resumes strategically are crucial when you need qualified candidates.
+But ensuring you hire the right person for the job entails so much more which is why we’re ready to bring our experience to the table.
+Speed up your hiring process with us today by posting your next job for free.